 Pako = a type of edible wild fern that thrives on the sides of rivers and streams.
 This baby has edible ferns, turnips, cucumbers, tomatoes, onions and tofu.
 The best part is this awesome mango vinaigrette dressing!
-This pic was taken @ our fave vegetarian restaurant in Naga City.
+This pic was taken @ our fave vegetarian restaurant.
 I loved the dressing so much that we learned how to make our own.
 It’s easy, cost-effective and addictive –in a good way. ^^ At home, I like mixing and matching this mango vinaigrette with different types of fruits.
-I personally prefer using it on a bed of fresh organic lettuce with slices of apples, mangoes and pineapples.
+I personally prefer using it on organic lettuce with slices of apples, mangoes and pineapples.
 Mangoes are like my favorite fruit ever!

 mango vinaigrette recipe:

 less than a pinch of fine black pepper

 2 ripe mangoes

 raw wild natural honey to sweeten — just adjust the sweetness according to your preference